Tutorial: Predict automobile price with the designer

 Use the Evaluate Model to see how well the trained model performed on the test dataset.

-Select the Evaluate Model module to view its output.
+- Right-click the Evaluate Model module and select Visualize > Evaluation results to view its output.

 The following statistics are shown for your model: